JustinBilleci/learning-progress/README.md

 *April 6th, 2024*

 Twenty-seventh Log: A couple days into the cs50 course and I'm really enjoying it.
 I'm learning a lot and I find it very interactive. just a small update, back to it!

+*April 8th, 2024*

+Twenty-Eighth Log: Updated my portfolio today and started my job search, I still have much to learn and have no problem if it doesn't go well at first as I understand thats just how it goes.
+Either way I'm going to continue to pursue this career and make it a reality.
+Have a wonderful day!